James Bezan: Federal politics

+Opposition MP (2004—2006)

-In opposition, Bezan served on the executive of the Canada-Europe Parliamentary Association and as the Conservative Associate Agriculture Critic.
+Following his election in 2004, Bezan was on the executive of the Canada-Europe Parliamentary Association and as the Conservative Associate Agriculture Critic.

+Government MP (2006—2015)

 In the 38th Canadian Parliament, Bezan tabled Motion M-309 which sought to increase benefits for parents of critically ill children.
 This motion became law within Government Bill C-44 in 2012 which proposes a new Employment Insurance (EI) special benefit for parents who take time off work to care for their critically ill or injured children.

-In government

-In the 2006 federal election, Bezan was re-elected, defeating former Manitoba premier and Governor General of Canada Ed Schreyer, who ran for the New Democratic Party.